mistymyto/mistymyto/README.md

 - I enjoy reading the Bible, especially the Wisdom Books.
 - You learn math for school, I learn math for fun, we are not the same.

-> Don't stop, configuring, got to get that working
+> Don't stop, configuring, got to get that working<br>
 > More bytes, Stack Overflowwwwww